-Business recovery may not actually need any formal insolvency process.
-Businesses may face difficulties for all sorts of reasons; A fall in sales, a rise in costs, difficulty obtaining finance,and/or legal action dragging the company down.
-In some instances the term is used for recovery after a major disruptive event like fire or flood.
-In any event we know a lot of people that can help businesses get out of a rut.
+Business recovery may not even always require a formal insolvency process.
+Businesses face difficulties for all sorts of reasons; a fall in sales, rise in costs, difficulty obtaining finance, and/or legal action dragging the company down.
+In some instances the term is even used for recovery after a major disruptive event like a fire or flood.
+In any event, we know a lot of people that can help businesses get out of a rut.

 Financial Management Issues.
-We have a number of businesses that we work with that can help businesses manage their finances.
+We have a number of businesses that we work with that can help businesses manage their finances and mitigate financial difficulties.
 This is often done by outsourcing some of the finance function or bringing in a part time Financial Director.
-See this page on good accountants for business for more information.

 Marketing and Sales Improvements.
 Marketing is often done on a project by project basis so it can make sense to bring in a part time Marketing Director as well.

-Of course the above situations are not solutions to where the situation is especially difficult such as where a creditor is threatening legal action to recover a debt.
-In these instances a full business recovery plan is needed.
+Of course the above situations are not solutions to where the situation is especially difficult, such as where a creditor is threatening legal action to recover a debt.
+In these instances a full, more in-depth business recovery plan is needed.

 In the event of a CVA our business recovery services extend to supporting the businesses through the process.
 This is done by regular reviews of the companies progress and help with techniques to maximize cashflow.